englundn/prime-table/README.md

 ```bash
 npm start
 ```
 - Type the value of n you want and press Enter.
+The default value is 10.